Welcome to Starships!

 This page contains news about our learning.
 Please see the other pages for information about curriculum, homework and timetables.

-Class Hero: Jack
+Class Hero: Edward

 Star Reader: Phoebe

-Star Writer: Isabelle
+Star Writer: Jenson

 To generate ideas for our fantasy narratives (a journey through the body), we worked in groups to act out a section of the body.
 These were: the mouth, oesophagus, stomach and small intestine.
 We had to really think: what would it feel like to be tiny in this body part?